View basket (0 items $0.00)

-Photos by the Daily Bandha.
+Illustrations by the Daily Bandha.

 Author Ray Long MD, FRCSC is a board-certified orthopedic surgeon and the founder of Bandha Yoga.
 Ray graduated from The University of Michigan Medical School with post-graduate training at Cornell University, McGill University, The University of Montreal and Florida Orthopedic Institute.
 He has studied hatha yoga for over twenty years, training extensively with B.K.S.
 Iyengar and other leading yoga masters.